tneth/charge_transfer/README.md

 	for i in {1..10}
 	do
-	gen_tda_frameX.sh ../ct.prmtop 04_ct.mdcrd $i
+	./gen_tda_frameX.sh ../ct.prmtop 04_ct.mdcrd $i
 	mv tda.com frame$i.com
 	done

 In general, a snapshot should be taken every 1-2 ns for the whole trajectory.
 I recommend outputting mdcrd files with frames that are 1 ns apart, then if desired skip every second frame, e.g. for i in {1..10..2}.
-Finally, simply run each frame.com file; for example (should paste the following into a bash script and "nohup ./script $"),
+Finally, simply run each frame.com file; for example (should paste the following into a bash script and "nohup ./script &"),

 	for i in {1..10}
 	do